Michael W. Morrissey: Controversy

-Two recent cases involving Norfolk District Attorney Morrissey's office, the deaths of John O'Keefe and Sandra Birchmore, have cast public doubt on prosecutorial integrity and law enforcement accountability.
+Two cases involving Norfolk District Attorney Morrissey's office, the deaths of John O'Keefe and Sandra Birchmore, have cast public doubt on prosecutorial integrity and law enforcement accountability.
 These allegations led to the launch of a federal probe, as well as an independent audit of the Canton Police Department by the firm 5 Stones Intelligence, which uncovered evidence of "antiquated policing."

 Commonwealth vs. Karen Read

 Norfolk District Attorney Morrissey's office announced the arrest of Karen Read on February 2, 2022 in connection with the death of her boyfriend, Boston Police Officer John O'Keefe.
 O'Keefe was found unconscious on the front lawn of fellow Boston Police Officer, Brian Albert, in Canton.
 Read was initially charged with manslaughter.

 On June 9, 2022, the Norfolk District Attorney's office issued a press release stating that Karen Read had again been taken into custody by the Massachusetts State Police.
 A new warrant had been issued following a decision by a Norfolk County grand jury to indict Read for felony criminal charges including homicide, motor vehicle homicide while operating under the influence, and leaving the scene of an accident causing personal injury resulting in death.

 On Friday, August 25, 2023, before the trial even began, District Attorney Morrissey's office released a pre-recorded video statement declaring Read's guilt and defending the innocence of the witnesses of the case.
 He claimed that the "constitutional presumption of innocence" should be afforded to these witnesses, who were not on trial, yet did not defend the same right for Read.

 Read's first trial resulted in a mistrial on July 1, 2024, due to a hung jury.
 On June 18, 2025, Read's retrial resulted in a verdict of "not guilty" on all major charges.
 She was found guilty of operating a vehicle under the influence, receiving the standard sentence of one year probation.
 Morrissey's only comment was, "The jury has spoken."